sovrynn/ecdo/6-LITERATURE-MEDIA/README.md

 # Literature and Media

-This folder is a centralized location for literature (books, research papers) and media related to the ECDO.
+A centralized location for literature (books, research papers) and media related to the ECDO.
 It is organized by author.

 ## Resources